DevExpress/devextreme-demos/JSDemos/Demos/DateBox/Formatting/description.md

 Note that the **DateBox** supports input masks.
 Use them to ensure that the input value format is consistent with **displayFormat**.
 To enable this behavior, set the [useMaskBehavior](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#useMaskBehavior) value to *"true"*.

-To get more information about value formatting, refer to the [Value Formatting](/Documentation/Guide/Common/Value_Formatting/) article.
+For more information about value formatting, refer to the [Value Formatting](/Documentation/Guide/Common/Value_Formatting/) article.